DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Logical-Data-Map.md

 ## Link data source and destination

-This is made by dragging the green arrow (attached to the data source) and connecting it manually to the data destination
+This is made by dragging the blue arrow (attached to the data source) and connecting it manually to the data destination.
+To break a connection, select the blue arrow and press the "DEL" key

 ## Set column mappings